Xtra-Computing/ThunderGP/README.md

 #### [Performance of Seven Applications on Different Xilinx Platforms](docs/results.md)

 ### Build Your Own Graph processing Accelerators with ThunderGP
+ThunderGP provides two sets of C++ based APIs: accelerator APIs (Acc-APIs) for customizing accelerators for graph algorithms and Host-APIs for accelerator deployment and execution.

 * Acc-APIs provide hooks for mapping graph processing algorithms.
     * [Mapping new graph analytic algorithms with Acc-APIs](docs/algorithm_mapping.md)

-* L3 provides the high-level APIs on host side to deploy or control graph processing accelerator.
+* Host-APIs deploy or control the graph processing accelerator.
 Since recent FPGAs usually consist of multiple (SLRs), L3 also wraps the partition scheduling and memory management interface for multiple SLRs.

     * [Memory Management](docs/memory.md)